DFE-Digital/get-into-teaching-app/app/views/content/initial-teacher-training.md

 ##Your teacher training timetable

-Full-time teacher training usually takes 9 months.
+Full-time teacher training usually takes 9 months, in line with the academic year.
 Part-time teacher training can take 18 to 24 months.

 Some courses begin with time spent in a university or school where you start your theoretical learning.
 Your course pattern will be different depending on your training provider.